Shaik-Zuher/Shaik-Zuher/README.md

 ###

-<p align="left">I'm passionate FrontEnd and Software Developer from India<br><br>- 🔭 I’m a Recent Engineering Graduate.<br>- 📚 I'm currently learning DSA<br>- 🌱 I'm planning to learn Flask and System Design<br>- ⚡ In my free time I like to code and play games ...<br>- 🌄 Next Time- A New Beginning</p>
+<p align="left">I'm passionate FrontEnd and Software Developer from India<br><br>- 🔭 I’m a Recent Engineering Graduate.<br>- 📚 I'm currently learning DSA<br>- 🌱 I'm planning to learn Flask and System Design<br>- ⚡ In my free time I like to code and play games ...<br>- 🌄 Looking For - A New Beginning</p>

 ###